 An industrial water pump is a device that moves liquids from one location to another.
 As the name implies, these pumps are used in industrial context, applications of which include pumping water from wells, aquarium filtration work, pond filtration tasks, water cooling and fuel injection in the automotive industry, oil and gas pumping or operating cooling towers.
 In the field of machine tools, pumps are used to move cutting fluids and coolants in machine tools.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.